gitext-rs/git-stack/README.md

 ## About

-`git-stack` is [another approach](docs/comparison.md) to bringing the [Stacked Diff workflow](https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests/) to PRs that aims to unintrusive to a project's workflow.
+Like Stacked-Diffs? `git-stack` is [another approach](docs/comparison.md) to bringing the [Stacked Diff workflow](https://jg.gg/2018/09/29/stacked-diffs-versus-pull-requests/) to PRs that aims to be unintrusive to a project's workflow.
 Branches are the unit of work and review in `git-stack`.
 As you create branches on top of each other (i.e. "stacked" brances), `git-stack` will takes care of all of the micromanagement for you.

+Unfamiliar with Stacked-Diffs? `git-stack` helps keep all of your local branches up-to-date, especially when you have a branches off of branches (i.e. stacked)

 For example, from your development branch, run:
 ```bash